 If you want to get more traction pitching someone, then one thing that has always worked for me is a really good deck.
 My pitch decks have almost always worked because I put a lot of effort into them.

 You’d be surprised how far a well designed deck goes because it indicates quality and attention to detail.
 And when I say well designed deck, I mean I don’t just type something into Word.
-I actually make a great cover in Photoshop and then design the inside, as well, more like a brochure or flyer then just a vomit of text.
+I actually make a great cover in

 If you told me what your goal is more specifically and what companies you would like to reach out to, I could help more.
 I had a friend who loved snowboarding, so he pitched different resorts and ended up getting free season passes and gear traded for work.

 19. How to get more and higher paying contacts would be very helpful.
 At the moment I’ve got a wedding or something here and there, but I’m not sure how to increase the frequency of jobs.
 Also how to begin working for corporations or medium to large businesses.